 The Health Care Administration program will provide graduates with an Associate of Professional Studies degree.
 The purpose of the program is to prepare students entering and those currently in health care related careers with expanded opportunities within the health care profession.
 The program will include the following topics: the health care system in the U.S., legal and ethical issues dealing with health care, economics and how it affects health care, professional opportunities related to health care, informational technology used in health care and general principles of the financial aspects of health care.
-This program is not designed to prepare students to be a Long Term Care Administrator.
 This program is only offered in the 8-week online program.